-Stair LiftOf the three common alternatives for providing access between floors (residential elevators, stairlifts, and platform lifts) the stair lift is by far the least expensive option.
-Residential elevators and platform lifts will range in price from 10k – 16k and up and are typically not the most conventional alternative.
+Of the three common alternatives for providing access between floors (residential elevators, stairlifts, and platform lifts) the stair lift is by far the least expensive option.
+Residential elevators and platform lifts will range in price from 10k to 16k and up and are typically not the most conventional alternative.

 Straight stair lifts range in cost/price from 2.5k – 4k, and between 4k – 15k for retrofitted curved models.
 As the complexity of the stair design increases so will the installation costs.
 Curved rail lifts require a highly detailed on-site survey prior to order and can take up to 3 months to be built and delivered.
 The price of your stair lift will also depend on the manufacturer.

 Drive Type – There are 4 types of stair lift drives available on the market today.
-Most suppliers retailers sell the rack & pinion variety.
+Most suppliers and retailers sell the rack & pinion variety.
 Rack and pinion stair lifts have proven, over time, to be the easiest to use with the least amount of maintenance.

-• Cable – Most cable drive systems use a steel cable, like the ones used in elevators, to advance the passenger.
-Some users have said that the cable based lifts don’t offer smooth transitions in movement.
+- Cable – Most cable drive systems use a steel cable, like the ones used in elevators, to advance the passenger.
+Some users have said that the cable-based lifts don’t offer smooth transitions in movement.
 Starts and stops can be abrupt.

-• Chain – Usually only used for heavy duty models.
+- Chain – Usually only used for heavy-duty models.
 Can be loud at times.

-• Screw – The lifting mechanism used is a screw driven actuator, which is powered by a rechargeable battery.
+- Screw – The lifting mechanism used is a screw-driven actuator, which is powered by a rechargeable battery.

-Many manufacturers have discontinued their cable, chain, and screw drive systems, with the exception of their heavy duty models.
-Rack & pinion stair lifts are the one’s mostly sold and used today.
+Many manufacturers have discontinued their cable, chain, and screw drive systems, with the exception of their heavy-duty models.
+Rack & pinion stair lifts are the ones mostly sold and used today.

 Rail / Track – The track used with a stairlift is secured to the stairs.
 Steel and aluminum are the primary metals used in manufacturing the tracks.
-Steel is often used for custom engineered applications, where as aluminum is typically found in straight applications because of its lighter weight and interchangeability.
+Steel is often used for custom-engineered applications, whereas aluminum is typically found in straight applications because of its lighter weight and interchangeability.

 There are two types of Station Charging:

-• Static Charging – consists of permanent charging stations positioned at each end of the rail.
+- Static Charging – consists of permanent charging stations positioned at each end of the rail.

-• Flexible Charging – allows the charging stations to be moved anywhere on the rail.
+- Flexible Charging – allows the charging stations to be moved anywhere on the rail.

 There are two types of swivel seats:

-• 180° Swivel Seat – This model folds in both directions.
+- 180° Swivel Seat – This model folds in both directions.

-Diagnostics – Many newer stairlifts like Acorn offer a self diagnostic system that can help diagnose problems with your lift and decrease maintenance costs.
+Diagnostics – Many newer stairlifts like Acorn offer a self-diagnostic system that can help diagnose problems with your lift and decrease maintenance costs.

 Weight Capacity – Most manufacturers offer standard models that can hold from 300, up to 375 lbs.
-Heavy duty models are also available that an hold up to 500 lbs.
+Heavy-duty models are also available that an hold up to 500 lbs.

 Accessories – There are a number of accessories available to complement your Stair Lift.
 These accessories are great for individuals with additional mobility difficulties and/or more complex stair configurations.

-• Sit and Stand Frame – Allows the passenger to choose between sitting and standing.
+- Sit and Stand Frame – Allows the passenger to choose between sitting and standing.

-• Seatbelts – Great safety feature with offered in either belt or shoulder strap.
+- Seatbelts – Great safety feature with offered in either belt or shoulder strap.

-• Hinged Rail – Allows the railing to be moved from the bottom of the stairs.
+- Hinged Rail – Allows the railing to be moved from the bottom of the stairs.

-• Bridging Platform – Used for curved staircases at the top of the landing.
+- Bridging Platform – Used for curved staircases at the top of the landing.

-• Power Swivel Seat – Automatically turns the seat for effortless entry and exit.
+- Power Swivel Seat – Automatically turns the seat for effortless entry and exit.

 Installation – Many stair lifts are manufactured so they can be easily installed.
 Some individuals may decide to install it themselves while others prefer to have them installed by the manufacturer.
 Most stairlift manufacturers will have measurement and installation guides readily available on their websites and are very helpful if you have any questions.
 See here.

-So which is better AC or DC Power, Rack and Pinion or Cable Driven: Well here are the statements made from two of the leading manufacturers of stairlifts.
+So which is better AC or DC Power, Rack and Pinion or Cable Driven: Well here are the statements made by two of the leading manufacturers of stairlifts.
 Acorn and Ameriglide/Summit – Take a look at each and you make the decision.

 Does Medicare help with the cost of a stairlift?